1234bharathi/Dockerisation-php5.2-and-php-7.0/README.md

 docker-compose build
 docker-compose up

-now you would be able to see the index.php page
+now you would be able to see the index.php page wchich shows the connection parameters and the current php version